madrus/mdocs/docs/engine/install.md

 This is especially useful if you want to [extend the theme](http://wiljenumdesign.nl/customization/#extending-the-theme) and [override some parts](http://wiljenumdesign.nl/customization/#overriding-partials) of the theme.
 The theme will reside in the folder `mkdocs-material/material`.

-### Troubleshooting
+## Troubleshooting

 !!!
 WARNING "Installation on macOS"

-    When you're running the pre-installed version of Python on macOS, pip tries to install packages in a folder for which your user might not have the adequate permissions.
+    When you're running the pre-installed version of Python on macOS, `pip` tries to install packages in a folder for which your user might not have the adequate permissions.
 There are two possible solutions for this:

-    1. Installing in user space (recommended): Provide the --user flag to the install command and pip will install the package in a user-site location.
+    1. Installing in user space (recommended): Provide the `--user` flag to the install command and `pip` will install the package in a user-site location.
 This is the recommended way.

     1. Switching to a homebrewed Python: Upgrade your Python installation to a self-contained solution by installing Python with Homebrew.
-This should eliminate a lot of problems you may be having with pip.
+This should eliminate a lot of problems you may be having with `pip`.

 !!!
 FAILURE "Error: unrecognized theme 'material'"

     If you run into this error, the most common reason is that you installed MkDocs through some package manager (e.g. Homebrew or apt-get) and the Material theme through pip, so both packages end up in different locations.
 MkDocs only checks its install location for themes.

-### Alternative: Using Docker
+## Alternative: Using Docker

 If you're familiar with __Docker__, the official [Docker image](https://hub.docker.com/r/squidfunk/mkdocs-material/) for Material comes with all dependencies pre-installed and ready-to-use with the latest version published on `PyPI`, packaged in a very small image.
 Pull it with: